kiwix/kiwix-js/README.md

 This application is released under the GPL v3 licence.
 See http://www.gnu.org/licenses/ or the included LICENSE-GPLv3.txt file
 The source code can be found at https://github.com/kiwix/kiwix-js.

+## Contributing

+If you have some development experience with HTML and JavaScript, we welcome Pull Requests on existing issues.
+Please look at this repository's Issue tracker, in particular those marked "good first issue".
+Please follow these guidelines when contributing:

+- Ask to be assigned to an issue you wish to work on first (we have lots of back issues, some of which are no longer relevant or wanted);
+- We ask you only to pick issues for which you are confident that you have a solution;
+- Follow the coding style of the area you are editing, including indentation, and be consistent with quotation marks and spacing;
+- Use no higher than [ECMAScript 5](https://caniuse.com/es5) - notably, do not use arrow functions or `async` functions.
+However, Promises *are* supported via a polyfill;
+- Do not prettify code you are not working on;
+- You must test your code yourself before asking for review, like this:
+  - clone the repository;
+  - set up a local Web server (we recommend Node/NPM's [http-server](https://www.npmjs.com/package/http-server));
+  - serve the root directory of the repository (e.g. `http-server .`);
+  - in a browser, navigate to the URL of the main `index.html` (e.g. http://localhost:8080/www/index.html);
+  - manually test your fix in at least Firefox and Chromium (Edge or Chrome), ideally also in IE11 or in "IE Mode" in Edge;
+  - be sure to test your fix in both "JQuery" mode and "Service Worker" mode (see Configuration);
+  - run the Unit tests (see below) in at least the above browsers.

+If your feature works and tests are passing, make a PR, describe the testing you have done, and ask for a code review.

+Please note that the app caches its own code so that it can run as an offline-first Progressive Web App.
+This can complicate development, because you may not see your changes, even after you refresh the browser.
+In Configuration, under "Expert settings", you will find a button that allows you to do a full app reset, which will erase the PWA.
+When Service Worker mode is turned on, there is also a checkbox that bypasses the App Cache.
+You can turn this on if you are frequently changing code and refreshing.
+Remember to turn it off for final testing.
+You can manually delete the App Cache in the browser's DevTools (see Application or Storage tabs).

 ## Unit tests